ibm-cloud-docs/containers/cs_clusters.md

    </tr>
    <tr>
    <td><code>--workers <em>&lt;number&gt;</em></code></td>
-   <td>Specify the number of compute worker nodes to include in the `default` worker pool.
+   <td>Specify the number of compute worker nodes to include in the `compute` worker pool.
 If the <code>--workers</code> option is not specified, one compute worker node is created.
 Note that the `gateway` worker pool is created with two gateway worker nodes by default.</td>
    </tr>
    <tr>
    <td><code>--kube-version <em>&lt;major.minor.patch&gt;</em></code></td>